bigchaindb/BEPs/dynamic_validators/insecure_dynamic_validators.md

 ## Proposed Change
-- Add a new subcommand `bighciandb upsert-validator PUBLIC_KEY POWER` which will allow the node admin to add/update/delete a validator.
+- Add a new subcommand `bighciandb upsert-validator PUBLIC_KEY POWER` which will allow the node operator to add/update/delete a validator.

 - `GET /api/v1/validators` should be introduced to list the current validators.

 ### Technical challenges
-Since node admin can call `upsert-validator` anytime it is necessary to (temporarily) store the payload until `end_block` is called.
-This implies that just executing `bigchaindb upsert-validator` doesn't imply the validator is add to validators list.
+Since node operator can call `upsert-validator` anytime it is necessary to (temporarily) store the payload until `end_block` is called.
+This implies that just executing `bigchaindb upsert-validator` doesn't ensure that the validator is add to validator's set.

 Furthermore, as discussed in [technical details](#technical-details) each/majority (>2/3) nodes in the network need to add the new node to their list of validators in order for the new node to be able to act as a validator.
 Until then the node may not be able to participate and vote on blocks.